Only Connect: Round 3: Connecting Wall

 Each team receives a wall of 16 clues and are given 2 minutes and 30 seconds to sort them into four groups of four connected items.
 The puzzles are designed to include red herrings and to suggest more connections than actually exist, as some clues appear to fit into more than one category, but there is only one perfect solution for each wall.
 Teams create groups one at a time by tapping on four tiles on the touchscreen, and can make unlimited guesses before finding two complete groups.
 Once two groups have been identified, teams are only given three chances to identify the remaining two groups before the wall freezes, even if there is time remaining on the clock.

 Once all groups are found, time has expired, or all three lives are depleted, the team scores 1 point for each group found within 2 minutes 30 seconds, and any groups not found are shown.
-The team then scores 1 point for correctly identifying the connections even in the groups they failed to find.
+The team then scores 1 point for correctly identifying the connections in each group, including the groups they failed to find.
 If a team finds all four groups and correctly identifies all four connections, they are awarded 2 bonus points, for a maximum total of 10 points.
-Unlike the previous rounds, the opposing team does not have the opportunity to score points from their opponents' wall.